After six years, Amedigss Project ends

 Renal care centers with high international standards throughout the country

-million units of high-quality medicines, with which we contribute to the supply of the units medical
+Million units of high-quality medicines delivered, with which we contribute to the supply of the units medical

-More than 1000 processes training for transfer from Capacities to the IGSS
+processes training for transfer capacities to the IGSS officials

 Acquisition of medicines